jasontdc/com.jasontdc.webcamphoto/README.md

-# com.jasontdc.secondlastname
+# com.jasontdc.webcamphoto
-A CiviCRM extension that adds a Second Last Name field to basic contact information for Individuals.
+A CiviCRM extension that allows you to add contact photos using your webcam.

 Uses Joseph Huckaby's excellent WebcamJS library: https://github.com/jhuckaby/webcamjs